 In order to take full advantage of 4K Ultra HD you will, of course, need a compatible TV, a compatible source and the 4K content that packs those all-important extra pixels.

 And that had been the hold up.
-While we've been reviewing 4K TVs since 2012, it's only really the last two years or so that we've had any Ultra HD content to get our teeth into.
+While we've been reviewing 4K TVs since 2012, it's only really the last couple of years or so that we've had any Ultra HD content to get our teeth into.
 So if you've resisted 4K until now, you may have made the right decision - but now is a good time to think about taking the plunge.

 MORE: Best budget 4K TVs